The Pros and Cons of Intermittent Fasting for Women Over 60

 On the other hand, some of the cons include potential nutrient deficiencies, difficulty sticking to the diet, and negative effects on certain medical conditions.

-It is important to consult with a healthcare professional before starting intermittent fasting, especially if you are over 60 years old or have any pre-existing medical conditions.
+It’s important for you to meet with your healthcare team before starting intermittent fasting, especially if you are over 60 years old or have any pre-existing medical conditions.

 Overall, intermittent fasting can be a safe and effective way to improve your health, but it is not a one-size-fits-all solution and should be approached with caution.